juanitogan/slick/README.md

 **SLiCk** : the Slick Layer Combinator for Inkscape

 Like so many awesome extensions that came before Slick (none of which, admittedly, I tried, even though I read about many) Slick helps you produce multiple versions of a drawing from a single master drawing.
 So, what makes slick different?
 Well... um... it's slick!
-Slick helps you manage your layers in multi-use ways and not just one layer per output drawing, and unslick stuff like that.
+Slick promotes **intelligent layer and child-layer use** (instead of just one layer per output drawing and unslick stuff like that).

 I use Slick for producing game sprites for a top-down game that shades and highlights the sprite in different ways as it rotates in the sunlight.
 Thus, each sprite needs eight different versions for the eight rotations.
 Another excellent use for Slick might be cartooning in multiple languages.
 Others have asked for such a tool for educational drawings of system processes and who-knows-what.